maxlchen/chowtime/README.md

 ## Chowtime

-Chowtime is an in-progress application designed to help indecisive people decide where to eat.
+Chowtime is an in-progress application designed to help aspiring foodies decide where to eat.
-The script is currently accessible through <a href = "http://www.zemcw.stream/chowtime">zemcw.stream/chowtime</a>.
+The script is currently accessible through <a href = "http://www.zemcw.stream/chowtime">maxchen.us/chowtime</a>.

 **To-Do List:**